cryspen/hacl-packages/docs/src/developers/repo-overview.md

 ### Karamel

-The [KaRaMeL] dependency is found in `kremlin` and holds only headers that are used by the HACL C source code.
+The [KaRaMeL] dependency is found in `karamel` and holds only headers that are used by the HACL C source code.

 ### CPU Features